f5devcentral/f5-agility-labs-sslviz/docs/class7/class7.rst

 - Deploy an **L3 outbound** (transparent forward proxy) Topology as a base to build upon.
 - Implement user coaching for AI Chatbot sites (ChatGPT, Gemini, etc.)
 - Implement a Service to inspect, protect, and block DNS-over-HTTPS requests
-- Deploy additional SSLO Services using the Ansible Automation tool.
+- Deploy additional SSL Orchestrator Services using the Ansible Automation tool.

 Expected time to complete: **90 minutes** (excluding lab instructor presentations)